liamcrismani/raspi-database/Process.md

 - Plug in the monitor and power supply
 - Create a new log in

+Download the Raspberry Pi imager [here](https://www.raspberrypi.com/software/).

-I chose the desktop version or Raspberry Pi OS over the headless version, because I have a second monitor, and it gives me the option to work right on the Pi if I struggle with `SSH` as I did first time around.
+Write a version of Raspberry Pi OS to an SD card.
+I chose the desktop version or Raspberry Pi OS over the headless version, because I have a second monitor, and it gave me the option to work right on the Pi if I struggle with `SSH` as I did first time around.
 ## Preparing VS Code

 Since I wanted to use VS code to manage some of the project, I was pleasantly surprised to find [this guide](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) on how to open a WSL project in VS code.
 I followed the steps to: